viniHNS/Not-So-Realistic/README.md

 ###### Lowers the PMC's temperature for a short time and also relieves pain for a short period with a small delay.

 - Exodrine
 ###### The Exodrine is designed to push human endurance to their absolute limits, providing extraordinary boosts in physical strength, making it invaluable in high-stakes combat scenarios.
-However, its potent effects come at a severe cost, with unpredictable side effects that can leave the user debilitated after the stimulant wears off.
+However, its potent effects come at a <span style="color: red">severe cost</span>, with unpredictable side effects that can leave the user debilitated after the stimulant wears off.

 ## Installation